Part 1: How Much Protein Are You Actually Digesting?

 To determine how well you’re digesting your protein, consider these five truths:

-To make the Body Ecology Fermented Protein Shake a fully functional health and fitness tool, I also added powerful immune-boosting and blood-sugar-stabilizing medicinal mushrooms.
-Use my easily digestible Fermented Protein Shake to support healthy weight loss, improve energy levels, and fight off protein malnourishment -- try it as a meal supplement, meal replacement, or snack!
+To make the Body Ecology Immune Power Protein Shake a fully functional health and fitness tool, I also added powerful immune-boosting and blood-sugar-stabilizing medicinal mushrooms.
+Use my easily digestible Immune Power Protein Shake to support healthy weight loss, improve energy levels, and fight off protein malnourishment — try it as a meal supplement, meal replacement, or snack!